ideascube/ansiblecube/FULL_PLAYBOOK.md

     - logs

     # Install Kalite.
 Videos will have to be downloaded separately
-    - kalite
+    - role: kalite

-    # Activate a software repository available from the http server
+      version: "0.15.0"
-    - software
+      lang: "fr"

-    # Install ideascube in version 0.7.0, modify the release number if you need to deploy an upgrade
+    # Install ideascube in version 0.9.1, modify the release number if you need to deploy an upgrade
     - role: ideascube
-      version: "0.7.0-1"
+      version: "0.9.1"

     # You can play a role for a specific device
     # Install App Inventor but only if the hostname match the KoomBook kb_mooc_vog_345